joyent/triton-kbmapi/docs/index.md

 Here, the "add recovery config" CN-Agent task consists of:

-- Either we'll send the recovery_token's details when we call the `POST /servers/:server_uuid/recovery_config` end-point, or we'll let the cn_agent know that it has to perform an HTTP request to `POST /pivtokens/:guid` authenticated with the `9e` key of the Yubikey attached to the CN in order to retrieve such information.
+- Either we'll send the recovery\_token's details when we call the `POST /servers/:server_uuid/recovery_config` end-point, or we'll let the cn\_agent know that it has to perform an HTTP request to `POST /pivtokens/:guid` authenticated with the `9e` key of the Yubikey attached to the CN in order to retrieve such information.
 Let's assume at first that the simplest path will be used and, in order to save the extra HTTP request for each one of the CN agents, we'll provide the information on the original HTTP request to CNAPI.
   Params: `recovery token`, `hash`, `PIV token guid`, `action` (`add|activate|...`).
-- The cn_agent will store then the values for the new recovery config and the new recovery token.
+- The cn\_agent will store then the values for the new recovery config and the new recovery token.
-- The cn_agent will refresh local sysinfo to include the information about the new config hash.
+- The cn\_agent will refresh local sysinfo to include the information about the new config hash.
 - KBMAPI will wait for task completion.

-Drawbacks/Advantages regarding using changefeed pub/sub:

-- We need to block awaiting tasks completion while running the task from KBMAPI into multiple CNs.
-Given we want to run this task into a configurable number of CNs in parallel, we should provide some kind of `TASK_TIMEOUT` which will be fired, for example, when CNAPI _"thinks"_ that a server is running, but either the server isn't or cn-agent instance there is down.
-Failure into a single node shouldn't result into failure for all nodes, specially if it's a known failure like "node is down" or "cn-agent" is down.
-On these cases, we should still have the new recovery tokens created into KBMAPI or some other flag for later usage of a CN which, due to whatever reason, has been unable to complete the given recovery config task.
-- When a node hasn't been able to complete the requested task due to whatever the reason (node down, cn-agent down, task execution failure) we need to provide a mechanism for the node to automatically try to get the latest configuration during the next boot of cn-agent.
-On these cases, we can add a task to cn-agent's init (similar to the current sysinfo or status report ones), where the agent will perform a check against KBMAPI end-point for its own CN and verify that the local information is consistent with whatever is expected into KBMAPI and, in case it's not, initiate a process similar to the one run during the aforementioned process.

 ```
              HTTP Request /pivtokens/:cn_uuid/pin.